jsifalda/obsipulse-plugin/README.md

 - Gain valuable insights into your writing habits.
 - Share Your Progress with a free public profile URL to share your writing journey with friends or colleagues.
 - Never answer the question "What Obsidian plugins do you use?" → it‘s all on your profile.
-- Upload selected notes to your public ObsiPulse profile (with support of Dataview rendering).
+- Upload selected notes to your public YourPulse profile (with support of Dataview rendering).
 - Seamlessly manage insights across multiple vaults.

 ## Usage

 - Install the plguin from Obsidian's community plugins (or via BRAT).
 - Write notes as you normally would.
-- Run command `Open Public Profile` and your ObsiPulse public profile will open in your browser.
+- Run command `Open Public Profile` and your YourPulse public profile will open in your browser.

 > Example of a public profile: [https://www.obsipulse.com/app/profile/0b3417c00370b98c](https://www.obsipulse.com/app/profile/0b3417c00370b98c)